 Corneal ulcers or ulcerative keratitis is one of the most common eye diseases in domestic animals, especially dogs.
-Although the corneal ulcer usually has a traumatic origin, it may rapidly become contaminated with bacteria [10].
-Disruption in the superficial corneal epithelium leads to superficial corneal ulcers.
-Once the ulcer is infected, the healing process of corneal ulcer is retarded and can lead to an endophthalmitis or glaucoma [2].
-Therefore, when the corneal ulcer is diagnosed the treatment with antibiotics must be initiated.
-The antibiotic therapy is selected based on the culture and susceptibility of antimicrobial tests of the isolated bacteria [5].
+Although the corneal ulcer usually has a traumatic origin, it may rapidly become contaminated with bacteria ^[10].
+The Deep corneal ulcer is characterized by a loss of corneal epithelium and activation of stromal fibroblasts, leading to swelling of the stroma and migration of inflammatory cells with a subsequently loss of corneal integrity and transparency ^[11].
+Once the ulcer is infected, the healing process is retarded and can lead to an endophthalmitis or glaucoma ^[2].
+Therefore, treatment with antibiotics must be initiated when corneal ulcers are diagnosed.
+The antibiotic therapy is selected based on the culture and susceptibility of antimicrobial tests of the isolated bacteria ^[5].
 Therefore the aims of this study were to identify the microorganisms involved in corneal ulcers in dogs and their respective susceptibility to antimicrobials.